vuejs/rfcs/active-rfcs/0006-slots-unification.md

 Inside `Comp`, `this.$slots.default` will be a function in both cases and returns the same VNodes.
 However, the 2nd case will be more performant as `this.msg` will be registered as a dependency of the child component only.

-Named slots usage has changed - instead of a special `slot` data property on the content nodes, pass them to the component's `slots`:
+Named slots usage has changed - instead of a special `slot` data property on the content nodes, pass them as children via the 3rd argument:

 ``` js
 // 2.x